On the equation N_{K/k}(\Xi)=P(t): Brauer-Manin properties for zero-cycles of degree 1

 \section{Brauer-Manin properties for zero-cycles of degree 1}

-This section is devoted to the proof, for zero-cycles of degree 1, of unconditional versions of the theorems in \S \ref{Schinzelsection}, using Salberger's device, as in \cite{CTSSD98}.
-The same general comments as made in the beginning of the previous section may be made here.
+This section is devoted to the proof, for zero-cycles of degree 1, of unconditional versions of the theorems in Section \ref{Schinzelsection}, using Salberger's device, as in \cite{CTSSD98}.
+The same general comments as made in the beginning of the previous section may be made here, some related works were also performed in \cite{Liang1,Liang2,Wit}.
 In particular most of the results in the present section are not covered by \cite[Theorem 4.1]{CTSSD98}.

 \begin{thm} Let $k$ be a number field and $K/k$ an abelian extension.
-Let $P(t)$ be a polynomial over $k$.
+Let $P(t)$ be a nonzero polynomial over $k$.
 Let $V$ be the smooth locus of the affine $k$-variety defined by